 Role Model Imagine I said I wish to live as a bank of Nootka roses.
 Catching breaths equally with my thicket of thin curved daggers, my swooning scent.
 Showing off my hips in winter, round or wrinkled, sun-cupped, bitter.
 Exactly what you need.
 Sinking my feet strong in salty marshes, limbering my skin to ocean's whisper.
 Imagine I am planted here, beautiful, and sharpening my knives.

-Role Model was originally published in my lovely local lit journal, Cascadia Rising Review, Issue 5.
+Role Model was originally published in a lovely local lit journal that has since closed its doors, Cascadia Rising Review.
 Continued thanks to the great team at CRR for several poems homed, conversation enjoyed, and my first public reading last year.